“You know,” he said, “this isn’t a holiday we usually celebrate.”

 I should note that I’m perfectly content to go back to Micro Center for the replacement laptop.
 As I mentioned before, I’ve always been happy with the local store and the people who work there.
 And, given the trouble Laura had with her Acer Aspire, I’ll probably recommend that we purchase another Protection Plan.
 Ultimately, it appears to have been a wise investment, even if actually using it was nothing but a pain in the ass.

-There's been a rash of "X Things About Me" nonsense going on within my ever-expanding circle of social networking friends,1 and I admit that I recently enumerated 16 Things (and 7 Weird Things), but now they're all wanting 25 more Things, and it's coming to the point where I am rapidly running out of Things About Me.
+There’s been a rash of “X Things About Me” nonsense going on within my ever-expanding circle of social networking friends, ((This is a term we use ever so loosely these days, “friends”.
+I have a lot of acquaintances on Facebook and Twitter and such—more than I ever imagined possible—but the number of true friends is pretty small.
+I will go on record as saying that I consider Rachel Ross, who tagged me with this list, a true friend, if for no other reason than she knows how much I love not telling the truth.)) and I admit that I recently enumerated 16 Things (and 7 Weird Things), but now they’re all wanting 25 more Things, and it’s coming to the point where I am rapidly running out of Things About Me.

 Well, True Things About Me, at the very least.
 But at last we have something different: 25 Utter Lies About Me.
 Finally, a list of twenty-five seemingly random tidbits about yours truly that have one thing in common: none of them—not even the ones that sound plausible—are true.

-Perhaps I ought to be posting this to Facebook, as that is where I was tagged, but I have a blog for a reason2 and I'm going to use it.
+Perhaps I ought to be posting this to Facebook, as that is where I was tagged, but I have a blog for a reason ((Ego.)) and I’m going to use it.